Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Passivity Extension for Nonautonomous Discontinuous Systems

-\begin{pf} Taking the function $V(x,t)=V_1(x,t)+V_2(x,t)$ as storage function of the closed-loop system, its derivative w.r.t. time is written as

 which results in a classical passivity result of the feedback interconnection.
 Furthermore, in the case of $u_1=u_2=0$, the derivative reads as $\dot{V}(x,t) \leq -W(x)$ and all assumptions of Theorem \ref{th:invariance} are fulfilled.
-Then, one can obtain the domain in which the system trajectories will be driven when $W(x)=0$. $\blacksquare$ \end{pf}
+Then, one can obtain the domain $W(x)=0$, which is the domain where the system trajectories will be driven. $\blacksquare$ \end{pf}

 \begin{rem} Theorem \ref{th:passive} is an extension of the classical result of the interconnection between two passive systems \cite[Chapter 6]{b:Khalil2002}.
 Such extension covers non autonomous dynamical systems and discontinuities in both the dynamical system and the memoryless function.
 Theorem \ref{th:feedback} is recovered then when both systems, $H_1$ and $H_2$, fulfil the necessary smoothness conditions (locally Lipschitz around the origin) requested in the classical result. \end{rem}